synchealth/handbook/content/handbook/Attitude & Energy.md

 Please continually remind yourselves of this and hold each other accountable for his or her attitude and overall perception.

- This includes attitudes about the workplace, our customers and their participants, and fellows - either at home, at work, and especially, in public.
+This includes attitudes about the workplace, our customers and their participants, and fellow associates - either at home, at work, and especially, in public.

-- Treat others as you want to be treated
+- Treat others as you want to be treated.

-#  “You do not know what is life is like for others, so be kind - no matter what”
+#  “You do not know what life is like for others, so be kind - no matter what”